noahehall/theBookOfNoah/0current/languages/javascript/react.md

 - _useMemo_

-  - returns a memoized vlaue when its dependencies change
+  - returns a memoized value when its dependencies change
   - runs during rendering
     - so **NO** side effects
   -